parablack/CryptoSideChannel.jl/docs/src/index.md

 # `CryptoSideChannel.jl`: A customizable side-channel modelling and analysis framework in Julia

-This library focuses on generic side-channel analysis of various cryptographic algorithms.
-This implementation uses custom types that behave like integers.
+This library focuses on generic side-channel analysis of cryptographic algorithms.
+The implementation uses custom types that behave like integers.
 However, those types may additionally log their values, or mask the internal representation of their values.
-In combination, this allows for easy recording of side-channels for educational and testing purposes.
+In combination, this allows for easy recording of masked-and unmasked side-channels for educational and testing purposes.
+See the chapter on [Custom Types](@ref) for more information about this part.

-This project is split into three parts:
+Lastly, this project implements several attacks against the recorded traces.
+See the chapter on [Attacks](@ref) for more details.

 ## Ciphers
 Currently, two ciphers are implemented: The [SPECK cipher](https://eprint.iacr.org/2013/404), and the [AES cipher suite](https://csrc.nist.gov/csrc/media/projects/cryptographic-standards-and-guidelines/documents/aes-development/rijndael-ammended.pdf).